Updated November 24, 2023

 - Tyres without threads (Work in progress)

-Stock is finished product ready to sell into a marketplace.
-Stock can also have raw material if the company sells raw material to customers.
+Stock is a finished product ready to sell in a marketplace.
+Stock can also have raw materials if the company sells raw materials to customers.

 - Tyre (Finished Product)